 Qualified Opportunity Zones

-A federal program with long-horizon benefits.
+A federal program with long-horizon implications.

 How HMS helps clients navigate them.